Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Abstract

 \section{Abstract}

-Twenty-eight experiments across 2,047 tabular datasets, plus a boundary experiment on 129 temporal datasets, support a four-class taxonomy of data leakage organized by causal mechanism.
+Twenty-nine experiments (twenty-eight core, plus a boundary experiment on 129 temporal datasets) across 2,047 iid tabular datasets support a four-class taxonomy of data leakage organized by causal mechanism.
 Class I (estimation leakage --- fitting scalers or encoders on full data) is negligible: nine conditions all produce \(|\Delta\text{AUC}| \leq 0.005\).
-Class II (selection leakage --- peeking, seed cherry-picking, early stopping) is substantial at practical dataset sizes (corpus median \(n \approx 1{,}900\)): approximately 90\% of the measured effect is noise exploitation (\(\sigma\sqrt{2\ln K}\)) that inflates reported scores.
+Class II (selection leakage --- peeking, seed cherry-picking, early stopping) is substantial at practical dataset sizes (corpus median \(n \approx 1{,}900\)): the measured effect is consistent with an approximately 90\% noise-exploitation share (under the assumed zero-diversity decomposition for seeds; see Limitation 11) inflating reported scores.
 Seed inflation vanishes by \(n = 5{,}000\); peeking retains a residual at \(n = 100{,}000\) that reflects genuine algorithm diversity, not persistent leakage.
-Class III (memorization) is amplified by model capacity: six algorithms span \(d_z = 0.37\) (NB) to \(1.11\) (DT).
+Class III (memorization) is amplified by model capacity: at 10\% duplication, six algorithms span \(d_z = 0.37\) (NB) to \(1.11\) (DT), reaching \(d_z = 1.38\) for DT at 30\% duplication.
 Class IV (boundary leakage) is invisible under random CV: a boundary experiment across 129 temporal datasets (92 FOREX as null control, 14 with verified genuine timestamps, 23 with spurious time columns) shows that random CV censors structural contamination.
 The pure temporal effect averages +0.023 on genuine temporal datasets but near zero on benchmarks without real drift.
 Feature selection leakage is negligible at typical dimensionality but reaches +0.018 mean at high \(p/n\) ratios, confirming Ambroise and McLachlan's (2002) finding at scale.
 Metric selection flips model rankings on 31\% of datasets.
-Cross-validation confidence intervals achieve only 55\% actual coverage at nominal 95\%.
-The textbook emphasis is inverted: the leakage type most prominent in standard references (normalization) matters least; selection leakage at practical dataset sizes matters most.
+Cross-validation confidence intervals achieve only 55\% actual coverage at nominal 95\% under the naive \(z\)-based default (fold SE divided by \(\sqrt{k}\), \(z\) critical value), the convention practitioners report by default; Conservative-Z (fold SD without \(\div\sqrt{k}\)) closes most of the gap to approximately 87\%, but is not in standard practice.
+Within the OpenML-class iid tabular regime studied here, the textbook emphasis is inverted: the leakage type most prominent in standard references (normalization) matters least; selection leakage at practical dataset sizes matters most.
+Translation to non-tabular (image, text) and other non-iid (group, spatial) domains is an open question (see Limitations).